Prieto-Alhambra Group | Pharmaco- and Device epidemiology

 We have an interest in the development and testing of novel epidemiological methods for the analysis and interpretation of non-randomised studies in the risk/benefit and comparative effectiveness of drugs and devices.

-With this in mind, our overarching aim is the efficient evaluation of health technologies applied to musculoskeletal disorders for a better and safer patient care.
+With this in mind, our overarching aim is the efficient evaluation of health technologies applied in the wider community for a better and safer patient care and public health.

 - Prof Cyrus Cooper - NDORMS